CS

 Drivetrain

-The Chery E5 runs a pure electric powertrain producing 155kW and 288Nm of torque, sent through a auto to a FWD layout.
+The Chery E5 uses a Electric producing 155kW and 288Nm of torque, sent through a auto to a FWD layout.
 It covers the 0-100km/h sprint in 7.9 seconds.

-The Mitsubishi ASX lines up making 113kW and 270Nm, paired to a automatic driving the front wheels.
+The Mitsubishi ASX responds with a Petrol making 113kW and 270Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 11.9 seconds.

 The Chery E5 has the clear power advantage at 155kW vs 113kW.
 In the real-world sprint, the Chery E5 is 4.0s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.